snickers54/particle-simulation-js/README.md

 I created a docker to simplify build (concat and minify).
 But if you want to do it without docker, you just need to install `npm` then do `npm install -g uglify-js` and `make`.

 The docker is just here to build, it will exit when finished..
+If you want to start a server, just do `npm install; npm start`

 ## Implementation